Mikel Saizar

-Mikel Saizar Soroa (born 18 January 1983) is a Spanish former professional footballer who played as a goalkeeper, and the current goalkeeping coach of Real Sociedad C.
+Mikel Saizar Soroa (born 18 January 1983) is a Spanish former professional footballer who played as a goalkeeper.

 Club career

-Born in Ibarra (Gipuzkoa), Saizar made his senior debut with Real Unión in the 2001–02 season, in the Segunda División B. In the summer of 2002 he joined Basque neighbours Real Sociedad, being assigned to the reserves also in the third tier.
+Born in Ibarra, Gipuzkoa, Saizar made his senior debut with Real Unión in the 2001–02 season, in the Segunda División B. In the summer of 2002 he joined Basque neighbours Real Sociedad, being assigned to the reserves also in the third tier.

-Saizar continued to compete in the third division the following years, representing Pontevedra CF, Cultural y Deportiva Leonesa and CD Guadalajara.
+Saizar continued to compete in the third division subsequently, representing Pontevedra CF, Cultural y Deportiva Leonesa and CD Guadalajara.
 With the latter side, he achieved promotion to Segunda División in 2011.

-On 27 August 2011, aged 28, Saizar made his debut as a professional, starting in a 1–1 home draw against UD Las Palmas.
+On 27 August 2011, aged 28, Saizar made his debut as a professional, in a 1–1 home draw against UD Las Palmas.
 He played all 42 league games during the campaign, as the Castilla-La Mancha club narrowly avoided relegation.

-On 10 July 2012, Saizar moved to Córdoba CF also in division two.
+On 10 July 2012, Saizar moved to Córdoba CF also in the second tier.
 He spent his first year as a backup to Alberto García.

-Saizar renewed his contract with the Andalusians on 14 February 2013, and was an ever-present figure in 2013–14 as his team returned to La Liga after a 42-year absence.
-He made his debut in the competition on 21 February 2015, starting in a 1–2 home loss to Valencia CF.
+Saizar renewed his contract with the Andalusians on 14 February 2013, and was ever-present in 2013–14 as his team returned to La Liga after a 42-year absence.
+He made his debut in the competition on 21 February 2015, in a 1–2 home loss to Valencia CF.

-Saizar cut ties with Córdoba on 21 July 2015, after suffering relegation.
-On 30 November of the following year, after spending one season as a backup to compatriot Toño at AEK Larnaca FC from the Cypriot First Division, he signed a one-year deal with CD Numancia.
-He played only once for the Soria-based club before dropping down a division to join Burgos CF, where he kept a clean sheet for the first nine games of the 2017–18 season before a 1–1 draw at CD Mirandés on 21 October.
+Saizar cut ties with Córdoba on 21 July 2015, following their relegation.
+On 30 November 2016, after spending one season as a backup to his compatriot Toño at AEK Larnaca FC from the Cypriot First Division, he signed a one-year deal with CD Numancia.
+He played only once for the Soria-based club then dropped down a division to join Burgos CF, where he kept a clean sheet for the first nine games of the 2017–18 season before a 1–1 draw at CD Mirandés on 21 October.